Independent set and matching permutations: Matching permutations

-An alternate approach is to say that $M_n$ is bounded above by the number of U-D sequences of length $n+1$ that start with UU and have no initial substring with more D's than U's.
-This in turn is upper bounded by the number of U-D sequences of length $n+1$ having no initial substring with more D's than U's (with no restriction on how the strings start).
-These sequences are also known as {\em left factors} of Dyck words, and it is well-known (see, for example, \cite[A001405]{Sloane}) that there are $\binom{n+1}{\lfloor (n+1)/2 \rfloor}$ such.
-This is asymptotically $c2^n/\sqrt{n}$ (the constant $c$ again depending on the parity of $n$).
+Rather than deriving an exact formula for $C^{(3)}_n$ (one appears at \cite[A026010]{Sloane}), we take a simpler approach.
+The quantity $C^{(3)}_n$ is bounded above by the number of $U$-$D$ sequences of length $n+1$ that start with $UU$ and have no initial substring with more $D$'s than $U$'s.
+This in turn is upper bounded by the number of $U$-$D$ sequences of length $n+1$ having no initial substring with more $D$'s than $U$'s (with no restriction on how the strings start).
+These sequences are also known as {\em left factors} of Dyck words, and it is well-known (see, for example, \cite[A001405]{Sloane} or \cite[Proposition 1.6]{J-V}) that there are $\binom{n+1}{\lfloor (n+1)/2 \rfloor}$ such.
+By Stirling's approximation to the factorial, this is asymptotically $c2^n/\sqrt{n}$ (the constant $c$ depending on the parity of $n$).
+This verifies (\ref{eq-up-on-count}) and completes the proof of Theorem \ref{thm-ub-on-matching}.